WebAssembly/spec/document/core/binary/modules.rst

    The initial integer can be interpreted as a bitfield.
-   Bit 0 indicates a passive or declarative segment, bit 1 indicates the presence of an explicit table index for an active segment and otherwise distinguishes passive from declarative segments, bit 2 indicates the use of element type and element :ref:`expressions <binary-expr>` instead of element kind and element indices.
+   Bit 0 indicates a passive or declarative segment, bit 1 indicates the presence of an explicit table index for an active segment and otherwise distinguishes passive from declarative segments, bit 2 indicates the use of element types and element :ref:`expressions <binary-expr>` instead of element kinds and element indices.

    Additional element kinds may be added in future versions of WebAssembly.